-5.9 Preparing for Meetings
+3.18 Preparing for Meetings

-One week prior to the Board meeting, the Chancellor meets with the Board President to review the agenda prior to the board book going to print.
+Two weeks prior to the Board meeting, the Chancellor meets with the Board President (and the Executive Board, as requested) to review the agenda prior to the board book going to print.

-On the Friday preceding the Thursday Board meeting, the Chancellor's Office will deliver Board packets with an agenda and supporting materials.
+By the Friday preceding the Thursday Board meeting, the Chancellor's Office will deliver Board packets with an agenda and supporting materials.
 This information is also posted to the District Website.
 This timeline gives the Board members six days to review the materials prior to the meeting.
 When possible, Board members should submit their questions to the Chancellor prior to the Board meeting so that the staff can provide a thorough response, prior to or, at the time of the meeting.
 Also, any Board member can call the Chancellor prior to the Board meeting for clarification regarding any agenda item rather than waiting until the Board meeting.
 It is always best not to surprise the Chancellor or staff at the Board meeting.
 Response to information is supplied to all Board members.